google/WebFundamentals/src/site/device-access/user-location/user-consent.markdown

 and offering them pro-active suggestions on things they can do based on their current position.

-As a user your physical location it is a piece of information you want to guard and only give out to people that you trust.
+As a user your physical location is a piece of information you want to guard and only give out to people that you trust.
 This is why the browser shows a prompt when a site asks for their location.

 [TODO add image]

-Recent user studies have [TODO: ADD link from Jenny Gove] have shown that users are distrustful of sites that simply prompt the user to away their position on page load
+Recent user studies have <a <a href="http://static.googleusercontent.com/media/www.google.com/en/us/intl/ALL_ALL/think/multiscreen/pdf/multi-screen-moblie-whitepaper_research-studies.pdf">have shown</a> that users are distrustful of sites that simply prompt the user to away their position on page load.
+So what are the best practice?

 ## Assume the user will not give you their location